gillkyle/notes/content/digital-minimalism.md

 title: Digital Minimalism and Intentional usage of Technology
 ---

 Using only the most necessary digital tools to support my own values is preferred to a maximalist approach, where every tool possible that might help is adopted.
+My thoughts on [[minimalism]] are analogous here when applied in a digital sense in that it's not about specifically about doing less, but more of what is important.

 Inspired by Cal Newport's book, [Digital Minimalism](https://www.calnewport.com/books/digital-minimalism/), I've found being more intentional about my technology habits very rewarding.